 We’re back with our September edition of Stepchild Faves!
-In case you don’t know, Cat and I will be working together to chose our favorite posts from around the blogosphere each month, excluding our own awesome works of course 🙂
+In case you don’t know, Cat and I will be working together to choose our favorite posts from around the blogosphere each month, excluding our own awesome works of course 🙂

 Like last time, these are not listed in any particular order, so no bragging rights are given to those listed first, second, or third.